thoughtspile/banditypes/README.md

 - Compiled to ES2017: uses ...spreads and arrows.
 Can be transpiled further down.
 - Validation and conversion are mangled, so you have to use the returned object.
 "Pure validation" is impossible.
 - Some syntax might be a bit odd.

+> Small size is the primary focus of banditypes.
+It's the smallest validation library, AFAIK, and I'll do my best to keep the core under 400 bytes (unless some critical bugs need fixing, in which case it might go slightly above that).

 This is not a library for everybody, but it gets the job done, and it's small.
 Here's a usage example: